 Nikola Tesla was, without a doubt, one of the greatest inventors in history.
 Born in 1856 to a Serbian family, Tesla had always been ahead of his time.
 He graduated school a year early, excelled in the university where he studied electrical engineering however did not receive the degree.

-Throughout his entire career, Tesla was granted nearly 300 patents from 26 different nation, most of which are from the United States, Canada, and Great Britain.
+Throughout his entire career, Tesla was granted nearly 300 patents from 26 different nations, most of which are from the United States, Canada, and Great Britain.
 While many of us know him as the futuristic inventor who played a pivotal role in the development of Alternating Current along with advances in the radio and motors, he also proposed some of the most bizarre ideas that separate him from other inventors.

 Below, we have compiled a list of Tesla inventions that are still affecting our lives along with those which were never materialized.